-At this time each year, many of us to take a moment to pause and reflect upon the prior year and think about how we can make this year even bigger and better than the last.
+At the beginning of each year, many of us to take a moment to pause and reflect upon the prior year and think about how we can make this year even bigger and better than the last.
 We look to opportunities for self-improvement, whether they are physical, mental, or emotional and create goals for ourselves that will hopefully make us stronger, smarter, or just a little bit more well rounded as individuals.

-We use New Year’s resolutions as a chance to reevaluate ourselves and look for flaws that we feel are limiting our own potential, which is great, but are we doing the same due diligence for our business?
-Creating New Year’s resolutions for your business is a simple way to identify a few additional goals you want to achieve and with some strategy and commitment can have big impacts on your business in 2018.
-Here are five New Year’s resolutions that will be key game changers in the retail industry for the upcoming year and that you can commit to instantly.
+We use resolutions as a chance to reevaluate ourselves and look for flaws that we feel are limiting our own potential, which is great, but are we doing the same due diligence for our business?
+Creating resolutions for your business is a simple way to identify a few additional goals you want to achieve and with some strategy and commitment can have big impacts on your business.
+Here are five resolutions that will be key game changers in the retail industry for the upcoming year and that you can commit to instantly.

 Resolution #1 - Be Imaginative

 Retail is a super competitive space to be in today.
 Aside from the mega retailers like Amazon and Wal-Mart, there are also new e-tailers and wholesalers popping up every day to compete for your customer's business and sales.
 In the past few years, remaining relevant has meant prioritizing efficiency over innovation, repetition over creativity, and looking to the past for answers instead of looking to the future for freedom to explore.
 By placing more importance on business meetings instead of free think discussions we suffocate new ideas instead of nurturing them.
 To move your business forward, it’s imperative to consider fostering a more imaginative working environment that inspires ideas, dialogue, and ultimately your business.